chan4lk/List-with-paging/README.md

-# Angular-Component-typescript
+# Angular-Listing-typescript
-Angular 1.X component with typescript and gulp.
+Angular 1.X Linting Component with typescript and gulp.